mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 ## Prerequisites

 Camaleon CMS is distributed as Ruby gem ready to be installed in Rails-Applications.
-So this tutorial assumes that you are familiar with the Web Application Framework Ruby on Rails and the Ruby gem-ecosystem - if that's not the case head over to [RailsHuides: Getting Started with Rails](http://guides.rubyonrails.org/getting_started.html) (or use another of the numerous excellent resources on this subject that are available online).
+So this tutorial assumes that you are familiar with the Web Application Framework Ruby on Rails and the Ruby gem-ecosystem - if that's not the case head over to [RailsGuides: Getting Started with Rails](http://guides.rubyonrails.org/getting_started.html) (or use another of the numerous excellent resources on this subject that are available online).

 Camaleon CMS itself has the following requirements: